Extended Workforce Policy - Procedural Guideline

 - 9. Useful Links

 This guideline should be read in conjunction with the University’s full Extended Workforce Policy.
-There is a particular focus on the engagement of Casual Workers as this activity is managed locally by departments and not within the HR department.
+There is a particular focus on the engagement of Casual Workers as this activity is managed locally by departments and not within the People and Organisational Development (P&OD) department.

 The guideline includes: